 Kids (especially younger ones) don’t need to know everything right away as they will usually wind up taking on the shame and guilt of the parents.
 Your friends and family members’ seemingly well-meaning advice may not be in your best interests just yet.
 And do you really want the whole world knowing your business anyways?
 You may not care and have no problems telling your entire circle of friends, but I didn’t want to travel that route.

 No Knee-jerk Reactions.
 Another important thing to remember is that major life changes or decisions should not be made at this time.
 You’re too emotional, and whether you believe it or not, you probably are not thinking clearly.

 Make a promise to yourself to give it some time before you make any life-changing decisions.
 It could be 3 months or a year.
 You decide.
 Just be fair to yourself and give it 100% effort.
 That said, if this is your spouse’s third affair, there is abuse or something like that, then I think it’s OK to ignore this rule.

-I didn’t mean to imply by my statements above that you shouldn’t seek support from friends or family.
+I didn’t mean to imply by my statements above that you shouldn’t seek support from friends or family to help in surviving the affair.
 You shouldn’t try to go through this marriage crisis alone.
 However, it is important to know that you must be very careful here.
 The wrong support system can do more harm than good.

 Though your need for support is strong, be smart in who you confide in.
 It’s probably best to try and talk to someone who is either trained in dealing with infidelity (therapist or clergy) or who has experienced it and survived it themselves (support groups, forums, blogs, mentoring).